 Staying current with assigned reading is essential to succeed.
 To help maximize learning from reading assignments, a "Guided Reading Questions" Worksheet will be posted on Moodle ("Assigned Reading" topic area) the week before each reading assignment is due.
 Students should plan to answer the questions in these worksheets as part of their notetaking for each reading assignment.
-Students must submit to Moodle the "Guided Reading Questions" Worksheet for the reading that is due on Thursday, January 20 (second class); these will not be graded, but will be reviewed and feedback provided.
-These worksheets will NOT be collected after that (i.e. students do not need to submit worksheets to Moodle); however, two students will be randomly selected each "lecture" class session to briefly (3-5 min) share their perspectives on the reading.
+Students must submit to PackBack the "Guided Reading Questions" Worksheet for the reading that is due on Thursday, February 2 (second in-person class); these will not be graded, but will be reviewed and feedback provided.
+These worksheets will NOT be collected after that; however, students will work in groups each "lecture" class session to share their perspectives on the reading.
 In addition, during the class period before the exam, students will have the opportunity to lead a small-group discussion on their responses to one or more of the "Guided Question Worksheets", as part of preparing for the exam.